About the programme

 Programme start date and overall duration

-Registration will take place on 18 January 2017 from 12h00 - 14h00 in the Commerce Alumni Labs, Upper Campus.
-The course begins on 23 January 2017 and the lectures conclude around 13 November 2017.
-The lectures will be held every second Monday afternoon from 13:30 - 17:30 in LS4J, Robert Leslie Social Science Building, Upper Campus.
+Registration will take place on 30 January 2018 from 12h00 - 14h00 in the Commerce Alumni Labs, Upper Campus.
+The course begins on 05 January 2018 and the lectures conclude around 19 November 2018.
+The lectures will be held every second Monday afternoon from 13:30 - 17:30 at KPMG, Cape Town office.

 What will I do on the programme?